 There are four criteria for the diagnosis of diabetes.

-3. 2-hour plasma glucose ≥ 126 mg/dL during an Oral Glucose Tolerance Test (OGTT)
+- 2-hour plasma glucose≥ 200 mg/dL during an Oral Glucose Tolerance Test (OGTT)

-4. A random plasma glucose ≥ 200 mg/dL in a patient with common symptoms of diabetes like increased thirst, appetite, urination, and weight loss
+- Random plasma glucose ≥ 200 mg/dL in a patient with classic symptoms of diabetes (e.g., excessive thirst, frequent urination, and unexplained weight loss)

 For a diagnosis of diabetes to be made, the first two criteria need to be met in two separate test samples or the last criterion is met once.